MUNTE Pendant · Palazuelos Variscite media thumbnails

 Is the variscite authentic?

 Yes.
-It comes from the Palazuelos de las Cuevas mine (Zamora, Spain), one of only two European deposits with documented production of gem-quality variscite.
-No detectable treatment: the green color comes from native iron and aluminum traces in the phosphate, and the veins are remnants of the original slate and quartz matrix.
-Statement based on lapidary observation; the piece does not include formal gemological certification.
+It comes from Palazuelos de las Cuevas (Zamora), one of two European gem-quality variscite deposits.
+Untreated: the green color comes from native iron and aluminum traces.
+Statement based on lapidary observation; no formal gemological certification.

 What does MUNTE mean?

-MUNTE means "mountain" in Romanian and maintains that root in other Romance languages.
-It is the name of the design: a silver base filigreed with the profile of a mountain range on the back of the pendant, in homage to the Palazuelos landscape from which the variscite originates.
+It means "mountain" in Romanian.
+It is the name of the design: a silver base with an openwork silhouette of a mountain range on the back, in homage to the landscape of Palazuelos from which the variscite comes.

 Can it be worn daily?

 Yes, with normal silver jewelry care.
-The variscite is protected by the closed bezel setting, and as a pendant, it receives far fewer impacts than a ring.
-It is advisable to remove it for sleeping, showering, exercising, or applying perfumes and creams, and to store it in an individual pouch when not worn.
+The variscite is protected by the closed bezel.
+It is advisable to remove it for sleeping, showering, or applying perfumes and creams, and to store it in an individual pouch.
+Consult our care guide.

 Does 925 silver tarnish?

-Yes, it is a natural process called oxidation (reaction of silver with sulfur in the air).
-It can be removed with an anti-tarnish cloth or baking soda paste; tarnishing does not damage the piece or affect the cabochon.
-The filigree of the MUNTE design may accumulate more patina in the cut-out areas — cleaning with a soft brush restores the shine without issue.
+Yes, it's a natural process.
+It can be removed with an anti-tarnish cloth; the openwork of the MUNTE design may accumulate more patina in the carved areas — cleaning with a soft brush will restore its shine.

-The pendant is a unique piece.
-The MUNTE design is part of a recurring collection, but each piece is assembled from a different Palazuelos variscite cabochon: the exact green, veins, and silhouette of the cabochon are unique to this piece.
+Yes.
+The MUNTE design is recurring, but each piece is assembled from a different variscite cabochon: the exact green, veins, and silhouette are unrepeatable.

-More about this stone: variscite — properties, meaning, and uses.
-See also: other artisanal pendants · silver jewelry.
+More about this stone: variscite — properties and uses.
+See also: other handcrafted pendants · silver jewelry.